 Better Programming Languages

 Why are so many successful websites in PHP?
-I can list plenty of reasons why it is a crap language, starting with the lack of a type system.
-However there are many successful websites that are implemented in it.
+I can list plenty of reasons why it is a poor language by the standards of the computer language research community.
+Dismissing PHP as 'fractally broken' is easy, except for the annoying fact that it is the implementation language of many successful websites.
 Is it just luck?
-The guys behind Facebook, Wikipedia, Slack were not kids who didn't know better.
+The people behind Facebook, Wikipedia and Slack were not kids who didn't know better.
 I think we should start being more empirical when discussing technology choices.

 Nearly all of Linux is written in C. Basically every computer game in the last 10 years has been written in C++.

-A definition of 'better' that delegates to the opinion of people who 'do languages' is basically just fashion and about as relevant to software engineering as London Fashion Week is to someone planning an artic expedition.
+A definition of 'better' that delegates to popular opinion is basically just fashion and about as relevant to software engineering as London Fashion Week is to someone planning an artic expedition.

-Languages take a long time to become proficient in: I would guess about 4 years of full-time usage in an environment surrounded by experts.
-This precludes any individual 'just trying a few'.
+- Languages take a long time to become proficient in.
+It takes maybe 4 years of full-time usage in an environment surrounded by experts to get to the point of really knowing a language, so most people can only try a handful.

 But the top 100 websites are dominated by so called 'rubbish' languages.
 Why?